 Cerebral venous thrombosis is a serious health condition that occurs when a blood clot forms in a vein in the brain.
 If untreated, it can lead to brain bleeding and stroke.

-Cerebral venous thrombosis (CVT) is a blood clot of a cerebral vein in the brain.
+CVT is a blood clot of a cerebral vein in the brain.
 This vein is responsible for draining blood from the brain.
-If blood collects in this vein, it will begin to leak into brain tissues and cause a hemorrhage or severe brain swelling.
+Increased pressure in the cerebral vein can cause a hemorrhage (bleeding) or severe brain swelling.

 - ear, face, or neck infection

 The most common cause of CVT in infants is an infection, specifically in the ear.

 In some cases of CVT, the cause is unknown.